Panmixia: Panmictic species

-Knoxdaviesia proteae, a fungus that lives on flowers of Protea repens, shows extensive genetic variation and weak genetic differentiation.
-These genetic factors mean the fungus population is well-mixed and maintains panmixia across the population by spreading widely via beetles.
-This fungus uses mites to travel short distances, but it has been found that instead, Knoxdaviesia proteae rides on beetles to pollinate Protea repens.
+Knoxdaviesia proteae, a fungus that lives on flowers of the Cape Floral Kingdom plant (Protea repens), shows extensive genetic variation and weak genetic differentiation.
+The fungus population is well-mixed and maintains panmixia across the population by spreading widely via beetles.
+This fungus uses mites to travel short distances, but it has been found to also disperse using beetles.
 This allows for frequent genetic exchange due to the fungus's interaction with other colonies instead of cloning itself.